 It seems Ensa and Erinn Cosby can’t wrap their minds around even the possibility of their father committing these egregious acts against women.
 I understand, he’s their father.
 They know him as a faithful husband, doting father and grandfather, a philanthropist, and a comedic legend.
 Cosby may very well be all of those things, but that doesn’t mean he can’t also be guilty of the crimes of which he’s been accused.
 I’ve researched serial killers and serial rapists for many years, and I can assure you Dennis Lynn Rader’s wife and children had no clue what he was up to when they weren’t around.
 Ted Bundy’s mother, Louise Bundy, also believed her son was innocent until he confessed his guilt to her prior to his execution.
 Sexual predators and murderers may be outwardly compassionate to those they interact with frequently, but they have no reservations when it comes to subjecting strangers to their suppressed rage and/or sexual violence.

 Around the same time that allegations against Cosby emerged, another TV dad found himself in hot water over his past misdeeds.
 Stephen Collins, who played Reverend Eric Camden for 11 years on the wholesome and cheesy TV series, 7th Heaven, was exposed as a pedophile.
 While engaged in a bitter divorce with his former wife, Faye Grant, Collins was secretly recorded by Grant during one of their marriage counseling sessions, during which he admitted to the “inappropriate touching” of a little girl.
 During an interview with Katie Couric Collins confessed to forcing a 10-year-girl to touch his genitals while they watched television together.
 He also confessed to exposing himself to two underage girls, but denied that he was a pedophile.
-Collins not only minimized his role in most-likely destroying these girls’ lives during this interview, but he also refused to acknowledge that he is in fact attracted to prepubescent girls.
+Collins not only minimized his role in most-likely destroying these girls’ lives during this interview, but he also refused to acknowledge that he is in fact attracted to prepubescent girls and is a pedophile.
 According to Collins his sexual abuse took place during the ’70s and early ’80s, but if he hadn’t been blackmailed with evidence of his guilt he never would’ve admitted to sexually abusing those little girls.
 Following Collins’ interview with Couric several network’s ceased airing reruns of 7th Heaven, he was written out of the TV series Scandal, and fired from Seth MacFarlane’s Ted.
 When co-star Catherine Hicks, who played Collins’ wife on 7th Heaven was asked about the possibility of a 7th Heaven reunion the actress responded: “You know, I…I don’t know.
 I mean we’d have to open with Stephen’s coffin.”
 In other words, the only way she’d consider doing a 7th Heaven reunion show was without Stephen Collins as her co-star.
 Collins has not been cast in a film or television series since his sexual misconduct was revealed.

 I was never a fan of shows like The Cosby Show, 7th Heaven, Step by Step, Full House, Family Matters, etc. As a child I felt those shows were corny, and depicted unrealistic familial relationships.
 Characters on these shows lived in nice multi-level homes where electricity was always available, and they never went hungry, so I couldn’t relate to Rudy Huxtable’s or D.J.
 Tanner’s problems because as far as I was concerned they didn’t have any.
 Perhaps my detachment from these shows is what allows me to see men like Bill Cosby and Stephen Collins as real people, instead of as Dr. Cliff Huxtable and Reverend Eric Camden.
 Make no mistake, actors are not the characters they portray.